Chybaniii/CPP-Mastery-Journey/Algorithms-Level-2/README.md

 # 🚀 CPP-Mastery-Journey

-Welcome to my professional repository!
-This space tracks my progress in mastering *C++* and *Problem Solving, following the structured roadmap of **Dr. Mohammed Abu-Hadhoud*.
+Welcome to my programming journey repository!
+This space tracks my progress in mastering C++ and Problem Solving, following the roadmap of
+Dr. Mohammed Abu-Hadhoud.

+---

 ## 📂 Current Focus: Algorithms Level 2

-This folder contains my solutions to the 50 logic problems.
-These problems are the foundation of my transition from basics to advanced programming.
+This folder contains my solutions to 50 logic problems.

-### 🛠️ Projects in this Journey:
-* 📁 *Algorithms-Level2*: My logic building progress (Current: 4/50).
-* 📁 *Small-Projects*:
-    * 🎮 *Rock-Paper-Scissors*: My first integrated project (Starting Now! 🏗️).
-    * 🧮 *Math Game*: My upcoming challenge.

-## 🎓 Learning Status
-- [x] Completed Courses 1 to 4.
-- [x] Completed Course 5 (Algorithms Level 2).
-- [ ] Working on the first project (Rock Paper Scissors).

-## 🌍 Language & Tools
-- *Language*: C++
-- *Platform*: VS Code & GitHub
-- *Goal*: To become a professional Backend Developer in Mauritania 🇲🇷.
+These problems build the foundation for advanced programming.

 ---

-"The best way to predict the future is to create it."
+## 🛠️ Projects

+### 📁 Algorithms-Level2
+Logic building and problem solving progress.

+### 📁 Small-Projects
+- 🎮 Rock-Paper-Scissors — First integrated project ✅
+- 🧮 Math Game — Completed ✅

+---

+## 🎓 Learning Progress

+- ✅ Completed Courses 1 to 5
+- ✅ Completed Algorithms Level 2
+- ✅ Completed C++ Level 2
+- 🔄 Currently: Algorithms Level 3 (Course 7)

+---

+## 🌍 Tools & Goals

+- **Language:** C++
+- **Platform:** VS Code & GitHub
+- **Goal:** Backend Developer 🇲🇷

+---

+> "You don't become a programmer by learning more
+>  — you become one by practicing more."